Starstruck (2022 TV series)

 Starstruck is a British television talent series that has aired on ITV since 12 February 2022.
 It features a singing contest in which members of the public impersonate showbiz stars.
 The series is presented by Olly Murs with a judging panel, in the first series, consisting of Adam Lambert, Beverley Knight, Jason Manford and Sheridan Smith.
-For Series 2, airing in 2023, Smith was swapped for Shania Twain due to Smith's other filming commitments.
+Smith left the show after the first series due to other commitments and was replaced by Shania Twain.
 The series is described by some media outlets as a revived and reformatted version of Stars in Their Eyes.
+In September 2023, it was announced that the show had been cancelled after two series.